-Date: April 19, 2023

-The Issuer

-Name: Fisgard Capital Corporation

-Head Office: 3378 Douglas Street Victoria BC V8Z 3L3

-Phone: (250) 382-9255 or 1-866-382-9255 Fax: (250) 384-1498 or 1-866-384-1498

-Email: info@fisgard.com Website: www.fisgard.com

-Currently listed or quoted?
+Date: March 21, 2024 The Issuer Name: Head Office: Fisgard Capital Corporation3378 Douglas StreetVictoria BC V8Z 3L3Phone:(250) 382-9255 or 1-866-382-9255Fax:(250) 384-1498 or 1-866-384-1498Email:info@fisgard.comWebsite:www.fisgard.com Currently listed or quoted?
+Reporting issuer?
 No. These securities do not trade on any exchange or market.

-Reporting issuer?
-No.

-The Offering

-Securities offered: Class B (5-year maturity) Non-Voting shares

-Class D (3-year maturity) Non-Voting shares Class F (1-year maturity) Non-Voting shares terms of the Shares.

-(collectively, "Shares" and individually, a "Share")

-See "Item 5: Securities Offered - Terms of Securities" for a description of the

-Price per security: \$1.00 per Share

-Minimum/Maximum offering: \$0 / no maximum.
+No. The Offering Securities offered: Class B (Retractable after 5 years) Non-Voting shares Class D (Retractable after 3 years) Non-Voting shares Class F (Retractable after 1 year) Non-Voting shares (collectively, " Shares " and individually, a " Share ") See "Item 5: Securities Offered - Terms of Securities" for a description of the terms of the Shares.
+Price per security: \$1.00 per Share Minimum/Maximum offering: \$0 / no maximum.
 There is no minimum or maximum offering.
 You may be the only purchaser.
 However, Shares have been sold in prior offerings.
-For certain information on prior sales of Shares, see "Item 4: Capital Structure - 4.4 Prior
+For certain information on prior sales of Shares, see "Item 4: Capital Structure - 4.4 Prior Sales".

-Sales".

 Minimum subscription amount: There is no minimum subscription amount an investor must invest.
 Payment terms: Cheque, preauthorized debit or bank draft payable to the Issuer at the time of subscription.
-See "Item 5: Securities Offered - 5.2 Subscription Procedure".
+See "Item 5: Securities Offered -5.2 Subscription Procedure".
 Proposed closing date(s): Continuous offering.
-Closings will occur periodically at the discretion of the

-Issuer.
-See "Item 5: Securities Offered - 5.2 Subscription Procedure".
+Closings will occur periodically at the discretion of the Issuer.
+See "Item 5: Securities Offered -5.2 Subscription Procedure".
 Income tax consequences: There are important tax consequences to these securities.
-See "Item 7: Income
+See "Item 7: Income Tax Consequences".

-Tax Consequences".